 North Carolina – Less Than ½ Ounce Marijuana

-If you are found in possession of less than a half-ounce of marijuana, you will be charged with a Class III misdemeanor.
-But, even though a Class III misdemeanor carries up to 30 days in jail, the judge must suspend this jail sentence.
+If you are found in possession of less than a half-ounce of marijuana, it is still technically a misdemeanor.
+But, even though a Class III misdemeanor carries a maximum sentence of up to 30 days in jail, marijuana is a special case.
 That means you cannot serve jail time for possession of less than a half-ounce of marijuana.

 Between ½ Ounce and 1 ½ Ounce

 If you are found in possession of a single ounce, or any amount between .5 and 1.5 ounces, you could face charges of a Class I misdemeanor.
-A Class I misdemeanor carries a potential 120 day jail sentence.
+A Class I misdemeanor carries a potential maximum 45 day jail sentence and fines of up to $1000.
 However, with the help of a local criminal defense attorney, this entire jail sentence may be suspended.

 More than 1 ½ Ounces